Last updated on November 28th, 2023.

 - Sharpens sensory input outside of meditation

-When you can control and focus your attention (which is done through the breath), you purify the heart-mind, which allows light and love to enter without distortion.
+When you can control and focus your attention (through the breath), you purify the heart, allowing light and love to enter without distortion.

 Breathing and Emotional/Spiritual Health

-Regardless of how one looks at it, there is a subtle layer to the body that encompasses the way you feel.
-It is an exchange of energy; a situation is perceived, and we engage with the outcome in a positive or negative way.
-Some people believe that this subtle energy exists in centers and channels throughout the body, expressing themselves through chakra and marma points.
-This section will discuss these ideas, while supporting individuals who may only wish to refer to their emotional health without these references.
+Regardless of how one looks at it, a subtle layer of the body encompasses how you feel.
+It is an energy exchange; a situation is perceived, and we engage with the outcome positively or negatively.
+Some believe this subtle energy exists in centers and channels throughout the body, expressing themselves through chakra and marma points.
+This section will discuss these ideas while supporting individuals who may only wish to refer to their emotional health without these references.

 Meditation, deep breathing exercises, and breath awareness are methods used to purify the mind and control the emotions.
-As stated above, deep breathing can calm down the body and mind, which obviously leads to an even emotional temperament.
+As stated above, deep breathing can calm the body and mind, leading to an even emotional temperament.
 Think about when you are nervous, angry, or grieving.
-Taking a timeout to breathe deeply and to drown out outside distractions is immensely beneficial to one’s emotional well being.
+Taking a timeout to breathe deeply and drown out outside distractions immensely benefits one’s emotional well-being.
 But this practice, when continued down the yogic path, can also help to clear energy channels and maintain the health of the subtle body’s energy centers.
 This practice allows prana to move effortlessly throughout the body, which can lead to elevated emotional and spiritual experiences.

 Breathing and Yoga (Dhyana and Samadhi)